Architecture of Toronto: Landscape

 A railway bridge over the Humber River valley.
 The Toronto ravine system acted as a barrier towards development, resulting in most ravines being left close to their natural state.

 Toronto is built on the former lake bed of Lake Iroquois.
 This large flat expanse presents few natural limits to growth, and throughout its history, Toronto has sprawled outward and today has a ring of suburbs that spans hundreds of square kilometres.
 In 2005, the provincial government has attempted to place an artificial limit to this growth in the form of a Greenbelt around the city.

 The Upper Canada government planned the townships that later became the modern city of Toronto out on a grid system of concession lines that separated rural landholdings with concession lines in York Township being spaced about 1.25 mi apart.
 Major avenues were established along each concession line as the city spread outward.
 These avenues run straight with few diversions for long stretches, and Toronto is notable for the considerable length of its major streets.
 Most of the avenues go from one side of the city to the other and often continue deep into the neighbouring suburbs.
 Suburban expansion replaced these rural lots with subdivisions made of crescents and cul-de-sacs.
 These local road networks were designed to reduce and slow traffic, redirecting vehicles to the avenues.
 These wide avenues that even run through the central city have also made it easier for Toronto to retain a streetcar system, which was among the few North American cities to do so.

 The most important obstacle to construction is Toronto's network of ravines.
-Historically, city planners filled in many of the ravines, and when this was not possible, planners mostly ignored them, though today, the remaining ones are embraced for their natural beauty.
+Historically, city planners filled in many of the ravines, and when this was not possible, planners mostly ignored them, though today, the remaining ones are embraced for their natural beauty and for flood protection.
 Ravines have helped isolate some central neighbourhoods from the rest of the city, and have contributed to the exclusivity of certain neighbourhoods such as Rosedale.